ngxs/store/.plans/cypress-to-playwright.md

 **Interfaces:**

-- Consumes: nothing from previous tasks beyond the fact that `@playwright/test` is now a project dep at root and integration.
+- Consumes: `@playwright/test` is now a project dep at root and integration.
-- Produces: every CI job that uses `./.github/actions/setup` has chromium pre-installed for Playwright.
+- Produces: every CI job that uses `./.github/actions/setup` has chromium pre-installed.

 - [ ] **Step 1: Inspect the current setup action**